Avital-Pikovsky/CC-final-work/README.md

 Total arrived packets 1000, total dropped packets 200, total transmitted packets 800, total transmitted value 2400.

-During the Zoom meeting I will give several dynamic examples of the requested policies.
-After this meeting more examples can be found ​here​.

 In this part you will have the implementation of the both policies, README explaining how to compile and run, sample input (sample_input) that you used for testing and the results of the both policies on this